-Our excellent June Bug Cafe opens at 7am for breakfast, trail lunches and water to go lunch is 11am to 2pm and dinner is open until 9:30 to 10pm!
-The spa closes at 10pm as well.
+Our excellent June Bug Cafe opens at 7am for breakfast, trail lunches and water to go lunch is 11am to 2pm and dinner is open 6pm to 8:30pm!
+The Yosemite Health Spa is open 10am to 10pm.

 FIRST DAY YOSEMITE VALLEY: Standard Sightseeing With Some Hiking, Waterfalls & Overlook Point In Yosemite Valley

 Valley Loop Drive for sightseeing: Half day.
 About 1 hour + bus ride around.
 We recommend finding a place to park and taking a free Valley Shuttle Bus around Yosemite Valley for your camera to explore.
 It goes around to the El Capitan Meadow on the Loop now.
 Get out where you want, another bus is 20 minutes behind.
-Yosemite Village is inadvisable for car traffic even though there is parking there.
-Try to make the Tunnel View just a bit south on Highway 41 (or better to avoid the crowds park along the road of left hand lot and take the Old Inspiration Trail up and away).
-You will want to see Bridalveil Falls and Lower Yosemite Falls if you are travelling with children or elderly or pets.
-Remember you can also stroll at least part of the Valley Loop Trail instead of all of the above!
+Try to make the Tunnel View just a bit south on Highway 41.
+Remember you can avoid the rain or snow, especially with young or elderly companions into the Ahwahnee Hotel for light fare at the Lobby Bar or stop in at Yosemite Village to tour the museums.
+The Chapel is exception under a blanket of snow.

-Vernal Falls and Nevada Falls: You will have to catch the Valley shuttle for these places but can easlily walk from Half Dome Village Parking Lot or Hiker’s Lot.
-Take the Mist Trail up and the John Muir Trail both ways since the Mist Trail may be icy.
-You can take children and dogs just to the bridge on a paved trail for a view of Vernal Falls.
+Vernal Falls and Nevada Falls: You will have to catch the Valley shuttle for these places but can easily walk from Half Dome Village Parking Lot or Hiker’s Lot.
+Take the the John Muir Trail both ways since the Mist Trail may be icy.
+You can take families just to the bridge on a paved trail for a view of Vernal Falls.

-Mirror Lake and Snow Creek Trail: Mirror Lake appears really to be a lake right now and will diminish through the summer.
-Take the Mirror Lake Loop Trail for a couple of hours under the impressive Half Dome reflection.
+Mirror Lake and Snow Creek Trail: Mirror Lake is full over the winter.
+Plenty of Half Dome reflection pictures here.
+Take the Mirror Lake Loop Trail for a couple of hours unless it’s flooded.
 Consider going up the Snow Creek Falls Trail at the end of the canyon for impressive views of Half Dome and Cloud’s Rest on the way up and at the point near the top of the rim if boots can do it.

 SECOND DAY: WHOLE DAY SOUTHERN YOSEMITE: Hiking & Overlook Point, Waterfalls, Sequoia Groves or use this route going out to Los Angeles:

-Mariposa Sequoia Grove: The access & interpretive renovated Mariposa Grove is open now off of Highway 41 at the South Entrance to Yosemite until November 30th.
+Mariposa Sequoia Grove: The access & interpretive renovated Mariposa Grove is open now off of Highway 41 at the South Entrance to Yosemite.
 Go early using the Highways 140/49/41 through Mariposa and Oakhurst.
-This big grove got much needed attention to is cavities last year you will be impressed.
+This big grove got much needed attention to it’s facilities last year, you will be impressed.
 If the road is closed, consider hiking, cross country skiing or snowshoeing to the Lower Mariposa grove trees 3 to 4 miles round trip.

-Tuolumne Grove/Merced Grove: Just a quarter mile behind Crane Flat gas station on the Tioga Road/120 East where the road is then closed, the Tuolumne Grove is a mile walk in and out along an old stagecoach road.
+Tuolumne Grove/Merced Grove: Just a quarter mile behind Crane Flat gas station on the Tioga Road/120 East where the road is then closed, the Tuolumne Grove is a mile hike or snowshoe in and out along an old stagecoach road.
 Much easier than the Mariposa Grove.
-The Merced Grove is further down 120 West, it’s great to walk the quieter three miles round trip.
+The Merced Grove is further down 120 West, it’s great to snowshoe or ski the quieter three miles round trip.
 Sequoias are stunning in a snowy setting.

 HALF DAY or GOING HOME on HIGHWAY 140: Mariposa and Merced River Wild & Scenic Area

-At The Bug: Take the two hour Bug Loop trail in the daytime.
+Maybe take the two hour Bug Loop trail in the daytime.
 It can be very difficult, slippy, wet, steep and narrow.
 Look for the green diamond marker on the trees every 50 feet about 12 feet up and at intersections.
 Red markers are trails back to the lodge.
 The blue marker is a short cut halving the walk.
 The swimming hole is getting slower but listen for the water falls and trail that zig zags down to see anyway.
 If you get lost head back down to the Bear Creek and look up the taller slope at the Lodge.
 Don’t bother going in the rain or if the creek is roaring.

 Merced River Wild and Scenic Area: From Briceberg Bridge upstream there is a single track trail for dogs or Mountain Bikes.
-You can also mountain bike or dirt bike up the Burma Grade going up right there or cycle downstream on the dirt road (5 miles each way) but go at dawn.
+You can also mountain bike or dirt bike up the Burma Grade going up right there or cycle downstream on the dirt road (5 miles each way).

 Mariposa Old Gold Town & Museums: Shop along the old 1850’s era block and see the Old Jail and the oldest operating western Courthouse.
 The Mariposa History Museum takes you back to the Gold Rush, whereas the California State Gem and Mineral Museum at the Mariposa Fairgrounds shows what was dug up here and the rest of California.
 Goings on around weekends at the bars and saloons in town, too.
 Do some road bicycling on the Old Toll Road from Bear Valley to Hornitos for some fun!